cloud-carbon-footprint/cloud-carbon-footprint/README.md

 - Docker `brew cask install docker`
 - AWS CLI `brew install awscli`
 - Terraform [0.12.28](https://releases.hashicorp.com/terraform/0.12.28/)
+- Talisman `curl --silent  https://raw.githubusercontent.com/thoughtworks/talisman/master/global_install_scripts/install.bash > /tmp/install_talisman.bash && /bin/bash /tmp/install_talisman.bash`
 - docker-compose (should be bundled with Docker if you installed it on a Mac)

+Note: During install, Talisman may fail to add the pre-commit hook to this repository because one already exists for Husky.
+This is fine because it can still execute in the existing husky pre-commit hook, once installed.

 ## Setup